Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Becker CPA review lesson

-Becker’s practice material is also top notch, though lacks the volume of Gleim’s offerings.
-Becker provides 8,000 multiple-choice questions to Gleim’s 10,000, but lags in the simulations department.
+Becker’s practice material is also top notch, though it lacks the volume of Gleim’s offerings.
+Becker provides 8,000 multiple-choice questions to Gleim’s 12,000, but lags in the simulations department.

-Offering just 500 simulations to Gleim’s 1,300+, Gleim wins on this point.
+Offering just 400 simulations to Gleim’s 1,600+, Becker doesn’t have the most practice material out there.
 But the quality of Becker’s solutions should not be overlooked.
 They are extremely well designed.
+They provide 8 full simulated exams and 12 mini exams.
 And more importantly, Becker provides some fantastic video explanations of each simulation.

 Rather than reading about how you should have answered the simulation, you are shown how you should have attacked it on video.